How Much Does a Cedar Deck Cost to Build in 2025?

 Land Preparation

-The cost to clear land for a deck typically ranges from $200 to $1,200, depending on how much work needs to be done.
-If you live in a wooded area, you can expect to pay around $700 per tree for removal.
+The cost to clear land for a deck ranges from $200 to $1,200, depending on how much work needs to be done.
+Budget an extra $700 for each tree you'd like to remove.

 Pressure Washing